soapteam/soapfish/README.md

 Introduction
 ------------

 Soapfish is a library to use SOAP services in Python.
-The server-side component can be used with Django, Flask, Pyramid and other frameworks (including plain WSGI).
+The server-side component can be used with Django & Flask and other frameworks (including plain WSGI).
 The library can also be used to implement SOAP clients.

 The library can help parsing/serializing a Python class model from/to XML and a bare-bones SOAP client.